Dmitrij188/allods-raid-signup/README.md

 ### CORS considerations

 Google Apps Script doesn't expose an `OPTIONS` handler, so preflight requests won't reach your code.
-Avoid sending custom request headers (like `Content-Type: application/json`) from the frontend so the browser makes a simple CORS request.
+The platform automatically sends the `Access-Control-Allow-Origin` header for Web App responses.
+Avoid custom request headers (such as `Content-Type: application/json`) so the browser issues a *simple* CORS request.
 The included `script.js` already omits this header when calling the Apps Script.

 ## Spreadsheet setup